What42Pizza/I-Like-Vanilla/shader readme.txt

 - Official Download (CurseForge):
   - https://www.curseforge.com/minecraft/shaders/i-like-vanilla

-- License is bundled with shader files (newer/older licenses only apply to newer/older releases)
+- License is bundled with shader files (any newer/older licenses you find only apply to newer/older releases)